Here are the 18 tech CEOs going to the White House today

 Related: Trump creates tech council to 'modernize' government's digital services

-Here's a list at the CEOs attending Monday's summit:
+Here's a list of the CEOs attending Monday's summit:

 Ajay Banga, CEO of MasterCard (MA)